AbdAlhamidZobi/SP-Frame/README.md

  <br> the resources files including .fxml files,images,language files,styles,...

 this project is under the GNU3 licence for more read the "LICENCE" file.

-the program was and still being created by me:
-## Abd Alhamid Zobi